 High-throughput sequencing data or “reads” aligned to a reference genome reveal gene, exome, and genome variations that manifest themselves as phenotypic traits and disease-related biology.
-The DSP designs and develops software packages and best-practice pipelines for aligning sequencing reads and detecting and characterizing variations, providing large scale variant-level data for further analysis using platforms such as Hail.
+The DSP designs and develops software packages and best-practice pipelines for aligning sequencing reads and detecting and characterizing variations.

-DSP’s offerings are rounded out by other Broad-developed packages and applications such as Picard, as well as tools developed and released by others in the genomics community.
-And using the Broad-developed Workflow Description Language (WDL), researchers can write pipelines of commands that tap these applications and conduct comprehensive analyses reproducibly and at scale.
-WDL also provides a standardized way for researchers to share specific and detailed analysis steps broadly with the community.
+DSP’s offerings are rounded out by other packages and applications such as Hail and Picard that are developed and released in collaboration with others in the genomics community at the Broad and beyond.
+And using the open-source community-driven Workflow Description Language (WDL), researchers can write pipelines of commands that tap these applications and conduct comprehensive analyses reproducibly and at scale.
+WDL also provides a standardized, portable way for researchers to share specific and detailed analysis steps broadly with the community.